 The Holstentor is Lübeck’s most famous feature, a Brick Gothic construction from Medieval times.
 It has been a UNESCO world heritage site since 1987.
 Lübeck is also the home of Niederegger Marzipan, probably the most famous marzipan in the world.
 If I were to weigh how much of that marzipan I ate during my 23 years in Europe it would probably come close to 893 pounds.
 Niederegger has been around since 1806 producing the highest quality marzipan, including a class that is made from 100% almonds (no sugar), and it uses only the finest almonds from around the Mediterranean.

-Though marzipan has long been associated with Germany and Italy in particular, its roots are in the Orient.
+Though marzipan has long been associated with Germany and Italy in particular, its roots are actually in the Orient.
 As far back as 850, a Persian doctor by the name of Rhazes praised the curative properties of almond and sugar paste.
 (See, now why can’t our doctors today be equally so inspired?)
 When the Crusaders returned to Europe from the Orient they brought this delicacy back with them.
 Initially only enjoyed by kings and the very wealthy, by the 19th century when sugar was being extracted from sugar beets, making it cheaper, marzipan became widely accessible.
 It has been a prized and popular treat ever since.

-Marzipan vs. Almond Paste – What’s the Difference?
+Marzipan vs. Almond Paste

-To adjust this recipe according to what you’re using it for, follow this recipe as instructed for almond paste (I still include the rose water because it tastes amazing and it’s what I’m used to being from Germany and growing up with German marzipan), or if you’re making marzipan add an extra 1/4 cup or more of ground almonds until you reach a firmer consistency (one that you can roll out with a rolling pin without it sticking).
+To adjust this recipe according to what you’re using it for, follow this recipe as instructed to make almond paste (I still include the rose water because it tastes amazing and it’s what I’m used to being from Germany and growing up with German marzipan), or if you’re making marzipan add an extra 1/4 cup or more of sugar until you reach a firmer consistency (one that you can roll out with a rolling pin without it sticking).

 Let’s get started!

 Add the almond flour to a food processor.
 Add the powdered sugar to the almond meal and pulse to combine and break up any lumps. (**Diabetics or those looking for a sugar-free marzipan / almond paste option, you can use Swerve Confectioner Sweetener.)

 Process the ingredients until it comes together in a firm mass.